joelt11753/eve-corp.github.io/_posts/2016-08-18-Sequelize-Mssql.md

 export default sequelize
 ```

-An easy way to get testing this is below, taken from the [sequelize website](http://docs.sequelizejs.com/en/latest/docs/getting-started/) and wrapped in a test
+An easy way to get testing this is to use sequelize's built-in `authenticate()` function, taken from the [sequelize website](http://docs.sequelizejs.com/en/latest/docs/getting-started/) and wrapped in a test

 ``` JS
 // sequelize.test.js